-The page is filled with only the most important and relevant pieces of information, so it is easier to get an overall picture of each investor’s performance and trading style.
+The new page is filled with only the most important and relevant pieces of information, so it is now easier to get an overall picture of each investor’s performance and trading style.

-The stats page is built out of 5 cards:
+The new stats page is built out of 5 cards:

 Let’s elaborate more about each card:

-We’ve aligned with industry standardד and are showing monthly and yearly returns.
+We went with a completely different approach here, viewing each user and potential copy as an investment fund.
+As such we’ve aligned with industry standard and are now showing monthly and yearly returns.
 You can see the monthly returns both in a clear table as well as in the accompanying bar chart.

 E1 – is the equity at the end of the month

 W – is the total withdrawals made within the month

 E0 – is the equity at the beginning of the month

 D – is the total deposits made within the month